International Brotherhood of Teamsters: Influence of organized crime

 The Teamsters were not the only corrupt union in the AFL–CIO by any means.
 Another was the International Longshoremen's Association (ILA), which represented stevedores in most East Coast ports.
-The Teamsters had long desired to bring all shipping and transportation workers into the union, so that no product could be moved anywhere in the U.S. without it being touched by Teamsters hands.
-As the ILA came under increasing attack for permitting corruption in its locals, President Beck sought to bring the ILA into the Teamsters.
+The Teamsters had long desired to bring all shipping and transportation workers into the union, so that no product could be moved anywhere in the United States without it being touched by Teamsters hands.
+As the ILA came under increasing attack for permitting corruption in its locals, Beck sought to bring the ILA into the Teamsters.
 The AFL ousted the ILA in September 1953, and formed the International Brotherhood of Longshoremen-AFL (IBL-AFL) to represent longshoremen on the Great Lakes and East Coast.
 The Teamsters planned to raid the expelled union, and may even have hoped to seize control of the IBL-AFL.
 Beck undertook a campaign to bring the ILA back into the AFL in early 1955, but the election of mob associate Anthony "Tough Tony" Anastasio as an ILA vice president forced Beck to end the effort.
 But even as Beck backed away from any ILA deal, Jimmy Hoffa secretly negotiated a major package of financial and staff aid to the ILA and then went public with the deal—forcing Beck to accept it as a fait accompli or risk embarrassing Hoffa.
 The AFL–CIO threatened to expel the Teamsters if it aided the ILA.
 Beck fought Hoffa over the ILA aid package and won, withdrawing the offer to the ILA in the spring of 1956.

 The ILA was not the only union the Teamsters sought to merge with.
 The union attempted to merge with the Mine, Mill & Smelter Workers in 1955, but the effort failed.
 The union also sought a merger with the Brewery Workers, but the smaller union rejected the offer.
 When the overture failed, the Teamsters raided the Brewery Workers, leading to fierce protests by the CIO.

 Raiding by the Teamsters was such a serious issue that it prompted the AFL and CIO, which had attempted to sign a no-raid agreement for years, to finally negotiate and implement such a pact in December 1953.
-President Beck initially refused to sign the agreement, and threatened to take the Teamsters out of the AFL if forced to adhere to it.
+Beck initially refused to sign the agreement, and threatened to take the Teamsters out of the AFL if forced to adhere to it.
 Three months after the pact was signed, the Teamsters agreed to submit to the terms of the no-raid agreement.
 Shortly thereafter, the AFL adopted Article 20 of its constitution, which prevented its member unions from raiding one another.
 The union's affection for raiding led it to initially oppose the AFL–CIO merger in January 1955, but it quickly reversed itself.